KrauseFx/walkwithfriends/README.md

-removecontact - [name] Remove an existing contact contacts - list all your contacts track - manually track a call if you hung out IRL stats - print basic stats about the bot help - print help screen
+removecontact - [name] Remove an existing contact contacts - list all your contacts track - manually track a call if you hung out IRL stats - print basic stats about this bot help - print help screen
 ```